 According to Accenture’s “State of Cybersecurity Resilience 2021” report, security attacks have increased 31% from 2021 to 2022.

 Network security covers a lot of technologies, devices, processes, and systems.
-The whole purpose of network security is to protect the network and data so that organizations can efficiently achieve their business goals.
+It aims to protect the network and data so that organizations can efficiently achieve their business goals.

 Network intrusions can do a lot of damage to your business, whether it’s a DDoS attack or a malware infection.
 All it takes is just one instance of a hacker getting in to cause damage and hurt your reputation.
 To prevent this, a network security monitoring system is a must.

-Here are 5 Best Practices of Network Security Monitoring:
+Here are 8 Best Practices of Network Security Monitoring

 1. Conduct a Thorough Network Audit